(This was part of another post – have separated it to share elsewhere.)

 The Lost Words by Robert Macfarlane and Jackie Morris

 Our children’s dictionaries are letting the natural world slip from their pages?
-I agree, omitting these words is a disaster.

 For a while now, I’ve been trying to find an article I read some years ago, about the relaxing/stimulating balance of outdoor play.
 The article, if I remember correctly, said that the outdoor environment — woods, beaches etc — provide a combination of factors that both stimulate us enough to be interesting, and also relax us.
 Therefore outdoor play was ideal for letting children stretch themselves without being stressed.
 It seemed intuitively obvious that we would be best suited to the environment that shaped our evolution, rather than a fake, modern/recent indoor environment, and so I agreed and moved on without taking note of the source reference or url.
 Since then, I’ve wanted to reference it and discuss it on numerous occasions but have yet to locate it.
 It may have been Swiss or Australian.
 (There were two articles on managing risk in children: one on outdoor play, one on letting children walk to school alone, one from Switzerland and the other from Aus.)